 I'm a principal engineer at Microsoft where I work on Rust.
 Previously I was a senior engineer at PingCAP where I worked on distributed systems and implementing databases.
 I worked on Rust tools, language design, compiler, and governance as a staff research engineer at Mozilla; I was a member of the Rust core team and led the dev-tools team, amongst other responsibilities.
 Before that, I worked on graphics and layout in Firefox.

 I was a research fellow at Victoria University of Wellington and a PhD student at Imperial College London.
 My research was on programming language theory, mostly type systems.
 I supervised a PhD student, Paley Li, as well as BSc and MSc students, and taught courses on programming and programming theory.

-I like free diving (I was part of the Lazy Seals Freediving Club committee and was involved with teaching new divers, and organising training and competitions.
-I've competed at a national level, taking overall bronze at the pool nationals in 2018), swimming, Buddhism, coding (recently I've been learning about database implementation, CRDTs, distributed systems, iOS dev with Swift, and ray tracing), coffee, snowboarding, rock climbing, scuba diving, yoga, walking, reading.
+I like freediving (I am the founding president of the Christchurch Freediving Club.
+I was part of the Lazy Seals Freediving Club committee and was involved with teaching new divers, and organising training and competitions; I've competed at a national level - I won overall 3rd place at the NZ pool nationals in 2018).
+I also like swimming, running, Buddhism, coding, coffee, skiing and snowboarding, rock climbing, scuba diving, yoga, walking, and reading.